MartiMarch/Web-BruteForce/README.md

 <h1>Web-BruteForce</h1>
-Testing a brute force over a basic web page with Selenium.
+Testing a brute force over a basic web page with Selenium and Python.

 <h2>Installation</h2>